Cyanilux/BakeShader/README.md

 ![Bake](https://user-images.githubusercontent.com/69320946/187734767-1b574014-9d53-4f83-86e3-7f06f7ad2188.gif)

 - Adds "Bake Shader" window (under Window/Cyanilux/BakeShader)
-	- Includes modes : Texture2D (png), Texture3D asset, MeshRenderer
+	- Includes modes : Texture2D (png), Texture3D asset, Flipbook, MeshRenderer
 - Also adds "Bake" options to the "..." context menus on Material asset and MeshRenderer component
 	- (If BakeShader window is open, this will use resolution & path settings set there, otherwise uses defaults mentioned below)
 - Should work in any render pipeline!